5.6.3 Volunteers

 any volunteer work without the supervision of an adult.
 Both minors and

-adult supervisors must meet all safe environment requirements for volunteers.
+adult supervisors must meet the safe environment requirements for volunteers that apply to them.

 The school wants all teachers and staff members to participate in the annual fiesta.
 Can we require them to volunteer?